alanb128/balena-magic-mirror/README.md

 # balena-magic-mirror
 Simple balena implementation of MagicMirror on a Raspberry Pi 3.

-Using balena makes MagicMirror super easy to set up and use when your Pi is less accessible/mounted behind a mirror:
+Using balena makes MagicMirror (MM) super easy to set up and use when your Pi is less accessible/mounted behind a mirror:
 - A captive portal for setting/resetting WiFi credentials via another device
 - Remotely update the OS and MM application
 - Easy remote ssh